 In 1989, the Department of Electronic and Electrical Engineering was relocated to the new Engineering Building located on UCD’s Belfield campus.
 Research activities in the school grew significantly in scale and in profile, winning major national, international and industrial funding and delivering breakthrough results.
 A number of successful start-up companies were spun out.
 In 2002 Thomas J. Brazil succeeded Seán Scanlan as professor of electronic engineering, and in 2005 Mark O’ Malley succeeded Annraoi de Paor as professor of electrical engineering.

-In recent years, the School of Electrical and Electronic Engineering was led by Professor Tom Brazil, with Professor Mark O’Malley as head of electrical engineering and Professor Orla Feely as head of electronic engineering.
-All three (pictured) are Fellows of the IEEE.
-The School is now led by Dr. Andrew Keane, with Professor Federico Milano as head of electrical engineering and Professor Tom Brazil as head of electronic engineering.
+The School is now led by Professor Peter Kennedy, with Professor Damian Flynn as head of electrical engineering and Professor Peter Kennedy as head of electronic engineering.
 UCD graduates are represented in key positions in electrical, electronic and communications engineering around the globe, and have led nationally in the development of the renowned technology sector in Ireland and in the country’s innovative electrical energy sector.